MerrickSwaffar/GoLift/README.md

 # GoLift
-An Android app for tracking nutrition and excercize information.
+An Android app for tracking nutrition and excercise information.